 Accidents and injuries to the mouth are very common and sometimes they can be severe enough to be unable to be repaired.
 In these instances, you may be recommended to have the tooth removed and then later replaced with an artificial alternative like a dental implant.

 Dental extractions are almost always performed with a local anesthetic, and if you feel particularly nervous about the procedure, you may be able to enquire about sedative drugs to help you remain calm throughout the removal.
 We will discuss this with you ahead of your extraction.

 The process itself is usually fairly simple.
 A special device called an elevator will be placed between your tooth and gum and will be rocked back and forth to widen the socket that the tooth is currently in.
 Once enough room has been created, we will normally use a tiny pair of forceps to take hold of the tooth and remove it wholly, including taking out the root.
 The entire procedure can usually be carried out in under 10 minutes.
 However, if your tooth is unlikely to come out whole, or we identify other issues with it, you may need a surgical extraction.
 This is where incisions are made into the gum to free the tooth, and in some cases, small areas of bone may also need to be removed.
 Our oral surgeons may also need to break the tooth into sections to successfully remove it.
 Unsurprisingly, it can take longer for patients to recover after a surgical extraction and you will be given very specific advice to follow to take care of the extraction site as your gums heal.
 This may include guidance on what to eat, medications to take, and how to take care of your teeth until you have fully recovered.

-If you would like more information about tooth extraction, or to schedule a consultation to talk to us about your teeth, please contact our dental office in Missoula, MT today.
+If you would like more information about tooth extraction, or to schedule a consultation to talk to us about your teeth, please contact us today at our dental offices in Missoula, MT, and Hamilton, MT.